best-tufts/bioinformatics_workshops/docs/about/best_workshop_website_maintanance.md

 The navigation is broken down into a few headers (About, Genomics, Transcriptomics, etc.).
 Under the headers are markdown documents that make up the website content. the text before the `:` is the text displayed on the website sidebar.
 The path afterwards, is the path to the markdown document after the `docs` folder.

+## Make a New Workshop

+To make a new workshop,